SaskiaPacker/rock-paper-scissors/README.md

 - When first loading the emoji's into my html and css, they had a white background box around them.
 To get rid of this, I just set the background to none when writing my css code.

+- The favicon wouldn't load in the deployed website.
+I solve this by editing the file path and making sure everything was spelt correctly.
+This is what solved it.

 # Credits
 Inspiration and code came from two different YouTube tutorials and other students' projects.
 - [How to Build a Rock Paper Scissors Game with Html, Css, and Javascript (Part 2)](https://www.youtube.com/watch?v=Qqy8Ov3NWvQ&t=2946s&ab_channel=whatsdev)